manifest-cyber/manifest-github-action/README.md

 Default: cyclonedx-json.

-## Example Usage
+## Usage
-The below example shows how you might a) generate an SBOM via CycloneDX, and b) transmit the SBOM directly to your Manifest account.
+The below example shows how you might:
+a) generate an SBOM via CycloneDX, and
+b) transmit the SBOM directly to your Manifest account.

+### Basic usage
 ```
 - name: Build SBOM
   uses: CycloneDX/gh-node-module-generatebom@master